cactus911/momentForests/docs/linktostata.md

 - momentforests y w x1 x2, bootstrap(200) num_tree(150)

 Perform Moment forests with the optimal minimum observations in each leaf to be 10 and mse improvement level to be 0.001.
-There is no cross-validation prcoess.
+There is no cross-validation prcoess
 - momentforests y w x1 x2, mink(10) msebar(0.001) cv(0)

 Perform Moment forests that searches for the optimal minimum observations in each leaf with cross-validation.
-It searches from 5 to 100 with the step size 5.
+It searches from 5 to 100 with the step size 5
 - momentforests y w x1 x2, mink_lower(5) mink_size(5) mink_upper(50)

 Perform Moment forests that searches for the optimal mse improvement level with cross-validation.
-It searches from 0.0001 to 0.0005 with the step size 0.0001.
+It searches from 0.0001 to 0.0005 with the step size 0.0001
 - momentforests y w x1 x2, msebar_lower(0.0001) msebar_size(0.00005) msebar_upper(0.0001) cv(1)